dop/trivia-wiki/Known-Differences.md

   ((assoc 'foo val) (print val))) ;; does not match: 'FOO versus '(QUOTE FOO) == ''foo
 ```

-Assoc pattern also do **not** match against improper association list while they do on Optima.
+Assoc pattern also do **not** match against an improper association list while they do on Optima.
+Optima skips some contents that are not a cons cell, while Trivia strictly follows the behavior as defined by ANSI spec, as it just calls the `assoc` function.

 ```cl
 (trivia:match '(2 (:foo .
 1))